-Units and density: A mixed-use, mixed-tenure masterplan covering 82 hectares, which will create around 10,000 homes and 6,700 new jobs - currently one of the country’s largest live regeneration projects.
+Units and density: A mixed-use, mixed-tenure masterplan covering 85 hectares which will create over 10,000 homes and 6,700 new jobs - currently one of the country’s largest live regeneration projects.

-Status: Site wide masterplan - strategy complete First phase (Willoughby Lane) - detailed planning Meridian Water Station - detailed design Meridian Works meanwhile use - detailed planning
+Status: Site-wide masterplan complete First phase (Willoughby Lane) completed 2019 Meridian Water Station completed 2019 Strategic Infrastructure works in detailed planning

-Meridian Water is one of the UK’s largest regeneration projects, covering 82 hectares.
-It will reshape an industrial and retail site into an integrated district of new, truly mixed-use neighbourhoods.
+Meridian Water is one of the UK’s largest regeneration projects, covering 85 hectares.
+It will reshape an industrial and retail site into an integrated district of thriving, truly mixed-use neighbourhoods.
 The vision is an exemplar council-led model of public sector proactive planning, guided by an experienced design and technical team.

 Located in the southeast of the London Borough of Enfield, Meridian Water will be a model for a sustainable piece of city, making the most of the opportunities offered by the new Meridian Water Station, Cross Rail 2 and its location in the incredible landscape of the Upper Lea Valley.